evmar/ai/README.md

-A simple command-line wrapper for the OpenAI API and ollama.
+A simple command-line wrapper for making LLM calls to the OpenAI API, Ollama, and Google Gemini API.

-There are probably better ones out there, but this one is mine!
+There are surely better options out there, but this one is mine!

+(I think if you actually wanted to use someone's software to make LLM calls, [llm](https://github.com/simonw/llm) is a good choice.)

 ## Setup